 CIL is a tool to deal with the cumulative impacts of development on infrastructure.
 CIL is specifically designed to enable the pooling of contributions from development.
-80% of CIL funds are spent on Strategic projects, 15% of Neighbourhood projects and 5% on administration of the Levy.
+80% of CIL funds are spent on strategic projects, 15% on neighbourhood projects and 5% on administration of the Levy.